Computable analysis on the space of marked groups: The word problem subnumbering type

 One easily checks that the tuple $(i,j,k,l)$ defines a unique graph, and thus the definition given above is sound.

-We now have a numbering $\nu_{\Gamma}$ of edge-labelled graphs, we can restrict it to the set of Cayley graphs, and, because a labelled Cayley graph defines uniquely a marked group, we can consider that this new numbering is a numbering of the set of marked groups (we compose the numbering of graphs to the function that maps a labelled Cayley graph to the group it defines).
+We now have a subnumbering $\nu_{\Gamma}$ of edge-labelled graphs, we can restrict it to the set of Cayley graphs, and, because a labelled Cayley graph defines uniquely a marked group, we can consider that this new subnumbering is a subnumbering of the set of marked groups (we compose the subnumbering of graphs to the function that maps a labelled Cayley graph to the group it defines).

 Note that, in the computable model of a Cayley graph, we can always suppose that there is a vertex at $0$, and that it is associated to the identity element of the group whose graph it is.